pqkgun1708/Vietnamese-Handwriting-Recognition/README.md

 The dataset include 1838 images and its label are stored in json file, which is provided by Cinnamon AI.

-Here is thefirst look of the raw data
+Here is the first look of the raw data
 ![](raw_data.jpg)
 Its label structure in json file
 ![](label.png)